Bofner/Country-Roads-SMS/readme.md

 I haven't had any issues with it running on emulator (specifically emulicious), and it also works great on my Japanese Mega Drive model 2 (which is where I captured footage for the gifs in this repository).
-However, every time I load it onto my Master Everdrive, the first time I run it on my Sega Mark III, the HBlank interval gets messed up and ruins the scrolling the first time I try and run it.
+However, every time I load it onto my Master Everdrive, the first time I run it on my Sega Mark III, the HBlank interval gets messed up and ruins the scrolling.
 Everytime after that though it runs perfectly fine on the real hardware.

 ### Credits